pontus-vision/aws-sam-typescript-lambda-graphql/README.md

 + Within the NodeJS Crypto module, we generate the decipher with crypto.createDecipheriv(algorithm, key, iv[, options]).
 For more information, see https://nodejs.org/api/crypto.html#crypto_crypto_createdecipheriv_algorithm_key_iv_options
 + Then call decipher.update(), passing it the data we are decrypting, for more information, see https://nodejs.org/api/crypto.html#crypto_decipher_update_data_inputencoding_outputencoding

-## Steps to run the blazemeter Taurus end to end test

-## folder  Structure for bzt
-bzt
-├── README.md -- This file
-├── docker_run.sh  -- this file has the configuration to build docker and run the taurus test.
-├── 00_mutation.yml -- this file contains taurus post request script.
-├── 01_query.yml -- this file  contains taurus get request script ├── addcar.json  -- file contains payload request for mutation.
-├── test1.json  -- file contains payload request for query.
-├── 90-artifacts-dir.json -- file contains setting for artifacts-dir directory.
-├── 99-zinstallID.json -- contains the docker installing id
-├── 90-no-console.json -- file contains enabling the console log settings.

-To run the test ./docker_run.sh